mikaelsundin/tiny_wire_protocol/README.md

 * 16bit Address range
 * 16bit Data
 * Write with ack with possible of error code
-* Read with response and possible for error code.
+* Read with response with possible for error code.
 * Fixed size packet size of 8 bytes.
 * Extension flag make it possible to extend the protocol in the future.

-# Tiny Wire Protocol — 8‑Byte Frame Format
+# Protocol

 ---